NeuroML/Documentation/source/NeuroMLOrg/Board.md

 The five current members of the NeuroML Editorial Board are:

-- Justas Birgiolas,
+- Justas Birgiolas
-- Andrew Davison,
+- Andrew Davison
-- Salvador Dura-Bernal,
+- Salvador Dura-Bernal
-- Padraig Gleeson and,
+- Padraig Gleeson
-- Boris Marin.
+- Boris Marin

 Andrew Davison and Salvador Dura-Bernal were elected for three year terms 2019--2021 and Padraig Gleeson, Boris Marin and Justas Birgiolas were elected for three year terms 2020--2022.